dry914/sam-contracts/README.md

 2. **Connecting the Module to Safe**

-   A Merkle tree is used to store the email addresses of the owners of the SAMM module.
+   A Merkle tree is used to store the email addresses of the SAMM module owners.

    Our module incorporates a proxy pattern, deployed through the SAMM Factory.